xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-025.md

 glStencilOp(GL_KEEP, GL_KEEP, GL_KEEP);
 // draw all scene objects (they will only appear where eraser just wrote 1)
 ```

+We'll introduce this later in [Lesson 34 - Frame and clip].

 ## Extended reading {#extended-reading}